Gubaer/dart-dining-philosophers/README.md

 The solutions are implemented in [Dart](http://www.dartlang.org) using Dart's _isolates_, an actor-like facility for concurrent programming.

-The following implementations are  "standard solution":
+The following implementations are  "standard solutions":

  *  [bin/dinner5.dart](https://github.com/Gubaer/dart-dining-philosophers/blob/master/lib/dinner5.dart)
      implements a simulation of a philosopher conference using Dijkstra's aproach of [resource ordering] (http://en.wikipedia.org/wiki/Dining_philosophers_problem#Resource_hierarchy_solution).

-    Run it using
     ```bash
     # run a conference with 5 philosophers
     $ dart bin/dinner5.dart -n 5